 Situated in peaceful countryside, feature items include exposed stonework, beams and three wood burners.
 Please see our comprehensive website for more details on the gite and the local area.
 Internet wi-fi access FOC.

 We offer UK TV via Freesat as well as French TV.
 There are lots of books, board games and DVDs for guests yound and old to use plus a new electronic darts board, croquet set and boules.

 The kitchen/diner is a generous room with a tiled floor, exposed beams and stonework and a large fireplace with inset wood burner.
 A large oak dining table seats 10 people easily.
 Ample cooking utensils, dinnerware, cutlery and glassware are provided

 There is a Belfast sink with a mixer tap and a draining board with cupboards underneath.
-Amenities include a electric oven with grill with a hob with 1 electric plate and 3 gas burners, a small fridge with freezer compartment, toaster, kettle, filter coffee-maker, microwave oven and CD/radio player.
+Amenities include a electric oven with grill with a hob with 1 electric plate and 3 gas burners, a small fridge with freezer compartment, toaster, kettle, filter coffee-maker and microwave oven.

 Salt, pepper, cooking oil, a small bottle of long life semi-skimmed milk, butter, bread, jam and some sugar, sweeteners, tea and coffee are provided for your arrival.
 We can pick up additional groceries if you give us advance notice for a charge of 5 euros.

 Accessed from the kitchen via 2 steps, the living room is a bright and cosy room.
 It has a double height vaulted ceiling with an open mezzanine gallery, a beamed central fireplace with an inset wood burner, which is surrounded by exposed stonework.
 The floor is tiled with a rug in front of the fire.